icarus523/hash_my_directory/README.md

 - No issues with path length in Windows

 # To Use
+1. Open hash_my_directory.py in IDLE (default python text editor)
+2. Make changes based on your hashing parameters, i.e. Seed, HMAC, types of algorithms to use.
-In your file navigation browser, copy the complete path that you wish to hash.
+3. In your file navigation browser, copy the complete path that you wish to hash.
+4. Paste the path to the directory in the dialog window that pops up, and hit Enter
+3. Review results.